pipelinelabo/datalaiq-wiki/quickstart/quickstart.md

 # Quick Start

-This section contains basic “quick start” instructions for getting Gravwell up and running on a single server.
-These instructions support the most common use case and act as an introduction to Gravwell.
-Please note, the “Quick Start” instructions do not take advantage of the more advanced Gravwell features regarding distributed search and storage that are available in the Cluster Edition.
+This section contains basic “quick start” instructions for getting DatalaiQ up and running on a single server.
+These instructions support the most common use case and act as an introduction to DatalaiQ.
+Please note, the “Quick Start” instructions do not take advantage of the more advanced DatalaiQ features regarding distributed search and storage that are available in the Cluster Edition.
 If you require a more advanced setup, please review the Advanced Topics section of this guide.

-This guide is suitable for Community Edition users as well as users with a paid single-node Gravwell subscription.
+This guide is suitable for Community Edition users as well as users with a paid single-node DatalaiQ subscription.

 You may find the [installation checklist](checklist) a useful companion to this document.

 If you are interested in a complete training package, please see the [complete training PDF](https://github.com/gravwell/training/releases/download/v5.2.0/gravwell_training_5.2.0.pdf).
-The Gravwell training PDF is the complete training manual which is paired with labs and exercises.
-The exercises are built from the open source [Gravwell Training](https://github.com/gravwell/training) repository.
+The DatalaiQ training PDF is the complete training manual which is paired with labs and exercises.
+The exercises are built from the open source [DatalaiQ Training](https://github.com/gravwell/training) repository.

 ```{note}
 Community Edition users will need to obtain their own license from [https://www.gravwell.io/download](https://www.gravwell.io/download) before beginning installation.
 Paid users should already have received a license file via email.